osplanning-data-standards/dyno-demand/files/trip_list.md

 Field         	| Type   	| Description
 --------------	|--------	|--------------------------------------------------------------------------------------------------------
 `person_id`     |int or str | ID that uniquely identifies the traveller.
 Use 0 (zero) to identify trips that do not have a disaggregate person-record associated with them.
+`p-trip_id`		|int or str | ID that uniquely identifies the trip within a given household/person.
+ID MAY be sequential.
 `o_taz`         |int or str | Trip origin zone
 `d_taz`         |int or str | Trip destination zone `mode`          |str     	| Trip mode, which must match a valid specification for route choice and the modal hierarchy.